 Try not to stop home during the day if you can, for a more authentic vacation feel!

 Make sure you do these things before leaving for vacation!

 Check the Welcome Center

-Another great tip for how to plan a trip in your hometown is to check out the welcome center, if your town has one!
+Another great tip for planning a vacation in your hometown is to check out the welcome center if your town has one!
 Welcome centers always have tons of brochures or pamphlets of attractions and things to do in the area.

 Peruse the brochures, and take any that catch your eye.
 Who knows, you might find something you didn’t even know your town had!
 The brochures sometimes have coupons or discounts on them, which is a great way to save money on vacation!